jrs-coding-school/mysql-camp/7-more-data-types/index.md

 [Home](/) | [Connecting](/2-connecting/) | [Create Database](/3-create-database/) | [Create Tables](/4-create-table/) | [INSERT](/5-insert/)
 ---

-# More Data Typles
+# More Data Types

 ## DECIMAL data type and integers

 The value 123.45 is a number, specifically it’s a fixed point number, and in MySQL it’s data type is called `DECIMAL`.
 The value 56 is a number; more specifically it’s an integer.
-Like t-shirts, integer data types in MySQL come in all sorts of sizes from extra small to extra-large such as TINYINT, SMALLINT, MEDIUMINT, INT, and BIGINT.
+Like t-shirts, integer data types in MySQL come in all sorts of sizes from extra small to extra-large such as `TINYINT`, `SMALLINT`, `MEDIUMINT`, `INT`, and `BIGINT`.

 > We won’t cover all the different data types in this course.
-Instead, I recommend you check out the MySQL reference manuals on the Oracle web site at http://dev.mysql.com/doc/ or get a good book on MySQL such as the MySQL Developer’s Library by Paul DuBois.
+Instead, I recommend you check out the MySQL reference manuals on the Oracle web site at [MySQL](http://dev.mysql.com/doc/) and [MySQL Data Types](http://dev.mysql.com/doc/refman/5.7/en/data-types.html) or get a good book on MySQL such as the [MySQL Developer’s Library](https://www.amazon.com/MySQL-Developers-Library-Paul-DuBois/dp/0321833872) by Paul DuBois.

 ## YEAR data type